jpz455/1259-Final-Project/README.md

 material.sigma_d = 0;
 operating.f = 1e9;  % 1 GHz*

-The user would then create a new object as follows:
+The user would then create a new object as follows to perform the built-in calculations:
 *result = coaxialDesignTool(geom, material, operating);*

+The user can then choose to display the outputs they desire.
+For example if they wanted the characteristic impedance, attenuation constant,
+phase constant, and cable attenuation in dB/m they would use code such as the following to display it:
+disp(result.Z0_dist)
+disp(result.alpha)
+disp(result.beta)
+fprintf('Attenuation: %.4f dB/m\n', result.alpha_dB_per_m);

+MATLAB Terminal Output: